Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_cancellation.md

 var cts = new CancellationTokenSource();

-// Send the request with your token into options var users = await reqResManager.ExecuteAsync((options, api) => api.GetUsersAsync(options), options =>
+// Send the request with your token into options var users = await reqResManager.ExecuteAsync((opt, api) => api.GetUsersAsync(opt), options =>
     options.WithCancellation(cts.Token));
 ```

 You may notice that you don't have to pass the token itself directly to the request anymore.
-Just pass the resulting options insteed and everything will be wired for you.
+Just pass the resulting options instead and everything will be wired for you.
 Don't forget to handle the exception.